-Eliskim Site (Anderson County) The site was a former RCRA-permitted TSD facility which was referred to SARR in the fall of 2016.
-SARR conducted sampling and a comprehensive review of the existing groundwater treatment system and determined it was minimally effective.
-The system was shut down early in FY18.
-Oxidant injections to treat groundwater occurred during the fall of 2018.
-DHEC expended \$82,000 in contractual costs in FY18.
-These expenses were paid out of a fund established through a financial assurance mechanism with a bankrupt responsible party.
+Eliskim Site (Anderson County).
+The site was a former RCRA-permitted facility which was referred to SARR in the fall of 2016.
+The existing groundwater treatment system was minimally effective and was shut down in FY18.
+Oxidant injections to treat groundwater occurred during FY19 and DHEC also developed a short-term site maintenance plan.
+DHEC incurred approximately \$88,973 in direct contractor costs in FY19.
+These expenses were paid out of a fund established through a financial assurance mechanism with a bankrupt responsible party, but DHEC's personnel costs were funded by the Uncontrolled Sites Fund.

 Responsible Party Voluntary Cleanup Contracts (RP VCCs) and Consent Agreements/Orders.
-During FY18, DHEC actively negotiated and executed 12 RP VCCs, one RP VCC amendment, two letter agreements, and one consent agreement amendment.
-Staff were actively negotiating 12 additional VCCs at the end of the fiscal year.
-These contracts, agreements, and orders provide for DHEC oversight of activities funded by responsible parties and reimbursement of DHEC's past costs and future oversight costs.
+During FY19, DHEC actively negotiated and executed 12 RP VCCs, two RP VCC amendments, one consent agreement, two consent agreement amendments, and one letter agreement.
+Staff were actively negotiating seven additional VCCs at the end of the fiscal year.
+These contracts and agreements provide for DHEC oversight of activities funded by responsible parties and reimbursement of DHEC's past costs and future oversight costs.
+The HWCF also supported efforts in which a responsible party bought-out his liability in a cost recovery settlement agreement in which the Department obtained \$1.2 million for site-related future costs.